Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays

-where the first term corresponds to the single global check that is always performed.
-The second term accounts for the additional queries required when faulty syndromes are present: each faulty syndrome triggers a binary search, followed by a global check to confirm that no further faulty syndromes remain within the batch.
+where the first term corresponds to the single global check that is always performed on the full batch.
+The second term accounts for the additional queries required when faulty syndromes are present: each faulty syndrome triggers a binary search to localize it within the batch, followed by a global check to confirm that no further faulty syndromes remain within the batch.
 This process requires $1 + \log_{2}(n_{\mathrm{batch}})$ queries per faulty syndrome, and is multiplied by the expected number of faulty syndromes per batch, $n_{\mathrm{batch}} p_{\mathrm{synd}}$.

 With a single cavity mode, the expected number of steps required to process $N$ syndrome qubits is

 where $\lceil N / n_\text{batch} \rceil$ is the number of batches that must be processed sequentially.
 For $p_{\mathrm{synd}}\!=\!5 \!\times\!10^{-3}$, a maximum batch size of $n_{\mathrm{batch}}\!=\!256$, and a query time of $\SI{10}{\micro s}$, the total readout duration enters the millisecond regime when $N\!\approx\!2000$ atoms, not accounting for additional time overhead from transporting atom batches in and out of the cavity.
 Therefore, even with adaptive searches, a single cavity mode does not provide a net advantage over parallel free-space imaging.
 If, however, adaptive searches can be performed in parallel across multiple registers—each coupled to a distinct cavity mode—the scaling improves to,